qbzzt/etherdocs/whatis.md

 ## Background

-Our economy is based on trade, and trade is based on commitments.

-## Commitments are the Lifeblood of the Economy
-Our economy is based on commitments, promises that are often formalized in contracts.
-Many of the biggest problems in the economy result from people either reneging on their commitments or using “creative interpretation” to weasel out of them.
+Our economy is based on specialization and trade.
+Trade requires commitments, promises that are often formalized in contracts.

 ## Blockchains
 At its root, a blockchain is a mechanism to tie commitments together, in a way that makes it extremely difficult to